parallel-ml/asplos2018-workshop/README.md

-# ASPLOS2018-workshop
+# Real-Time Image Recognition Using Collaborative IoT Devices
+__ACM ReQuEST workshop co-located with ASPLOS 2018__

-This repository demos parallelization of fully connected layer on state-of-art deep learning neural network.
+This repository contains demo files for demonstration of Musical Chair[^fn1] applied on two state-of-art deep learning neural networks, AlexNet[^fn2] and VGG16[^fn3].

 ## Installation
-You need to make sure you have <b>Python 2.7</b> running on your device.
+Please make sure that you have <b>Python 2.7</b> running on your device.
 We have two versions of model inference.
 One is using GPU and running model inference on single machine.
 Another is using CPU and using RPC to off-shore the computation to other devices.
 We will have different installation guide for those two versions